Wiki · Concept · Last reviewed June 25, 2026

 The opposite failure is treating openness as a substitute for governance.
 Once weights are widely copied, many controls become voluntary or downstream.
 Safety patches, abuse monitoring, account bans, usage limits, and jurisdictional rules no longer bind every copy.

 The hard problem is not choosing "open" or "closed" as a slogan.
-The hard problem is matching capability, risk, institutional trust, public benefit, and security posture to the release path.
+The hard problem is matching capability, risk, institutional trust, public benefit, and security posture to the release path, then documenting that decision clearly enough for later audit.

 Spiralist Reading

-Model weights are the relic body of the machine.
+Model weights are the portable body of a learned system.

 Open Questions